Future urban decision-making

 Led by Professor Simone Taffe, this research program aims to empower citizens and urban policy makers with new data and analysis, with the overall aim of improving governance and removing barriers to enable the transition to smart cities.
 We will use digital technologies to create cities that raise the standard of living for all, while promoting sustainability and reducing human impact on the environment.

-Our research priority is to offer alternatives to top-down decision-making around urban development decisions, and we do this by creating new digitally empowered design and social-enquiry mechanisms that bring together professional expertise with non-expert end-user perspectives.
+Our priority is to offer alternatives to top-down decision-making around urban development decisions by creating new digitally empowered design and social-enquiry mechanisms that bring together professional expertise with non-expert end-user perspectives.

 We’re interested in how urban data and the Internet of Things can influence: